A Quick Look at Reflexes

 When the mallet hits your knee, it stretches the tendon just below the kneecap.
 That

-causes a signal to travel along a nerve to your spine, where a waiting motor neuron
+causes a signal to travel along a nerve to your spinal cord.
+There, a waiting motor

-sends out an automatic command to contract the muscle attached to the tendon.
-When
+neuron sends out an automatic command to contract the muscle attached to the tendon.

 injury.
-And they also form the basis for more complicated physical activities, like
+And they also form the basis for more complicated physical activities, such

 Your brain’s role

 Your brain gets involved by modifying and fine-tuning reflex actions.
 For example,

 when you trip and fall, reflexes automatically command your hands and arms to reach

 out and break your fall.
 Muscles will contract throughout your body to minimize injury.